leonard-seydoux/covseisnet/docs/source/auto_examples/plot_example_2.rst

 ======================

 This example demonstrates how to synchronize a stream of traces using the :func:`~covseisnet.stream.Stream.synchronize` method.
+This method finds the latest start time and the earliest end time among the traces in the stream, and interpolates the traces between these times with a common sampling interval.

-The :func:`~covseisnet.stream.Stream.synchronize` method aligns the traces in a stream to a common start time.
-The method is useful when the traces in a stream have different start times, but the same sampling rate.
+More information about the method can be found in the documentation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-26
+GENERATED FROM PYTHON SOURCE LINES 11-24

 .. code-block:: Python